Avoid Foreclosure In Henderson, Haywood, and Buncombe Counties

 - The mortgage lender or servicer’s contact information.
 They may also send contact information for an agent who is authorized to work with the lender on your behalf.

-- Information about an HUD-approved housing counseling agency, like OnTrack Financial Education & Counseling in Asheville.
+- The letter may include information about an HUD-approved housing counseling agency, like OnTrack Financial Education & Counseling in Asheville.

-After this 90 day period, the lender alerts you and the public with a 20-day notice that the home will soon be available for sale or auction.
-The clerk of court may also hold a hearing with you and the lender to consider issues like whether your debt is valid and the foreclosing lender is the holder of the debt, if you have actually defaulted on your payments, whether the deed of trust allows foreclosure is allowed, and whether the lender gave proper notice.
+At the hearing, the clerk of court will consider issues like whether your debt is valid and the foreclosing lender is the holder of the debt, if you have actually defaulted on your payments, whether the deed of trust allows foreclosure is allowed, and whether the lender gave proper notice.
 The clerk will then decide to postpone the foreclosure and allow more time for you to pay or to allow your lender to proceed with the sale.

 Once the home has been auctioned off, the previous tenants are required to move out unless a rental agreement has been made between the new owners and the previous owners.